simonehagey/orbdot/docs/source/example_rv_trends.rst

 Model Comparison
 ^^^^^^^^^^^^^^^^
-Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares this model to the others by calculating the Baye's factor and evaluating the strength of the evidence with thresholds given by :cite:author:`KassRaftery1995`.
+Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares this model to the others by calculating the Bayes factor and evaluating the strength of the evidence with thresholds given by :cite:author:`KassRaftery1995`.
 The following code snippet calls this method three times, once for each alternative model:

 .. code-block:: python